shotgunsoftware/tk-3dsmax/docs/migration.rst

 - ``tk-multi-snapshot`` version ``v0.8.0`` or greater
 - ``tk-multi-workfiles2`` version ``v0.12.0`` or greater

-If you omit to update these applications you will get the following errors in your Toolkit logs:
+If you do not update these applications you will get the following errors in your Toolkit logs:

 .. code-block:: python